Policy and Procedure Name:

 current incident that is triggering the request for compensation; and/or

 c.
-BWC’s role
+BWC’s

-request for an additional allowance.
+triggering the request for an additional allowance.

 d.
 The